Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 Storing Blender Components Safely

-These mechanisms prevent the blender from operating unless the jar is properly seated on the base and the lid is securely in place, eliminating the risk of accidental activation or ingredient splatter.
+These mechanisms prevent it from operating unless the jar is properly seated on the base and the lid is securely in place, eliminating the risk of accidental activation or ingredient splatter.

-Thankfully many high-end models also feature automatic shut-off functions that stop the blender if it overheats or if the lid becomes dislodged during operation, providing an extra layer of protection.
+Thankfully many high-end models also feature automatic shut-off functions that stop it if it overheats or if the lid becomes dislodged during operation, providing an extra layer of protection.

 Blade designs have also evolved, with some models featuring duller edges that are still effective for blending but safer to handle during cleaning and assembly.

-Some people have gone to the hospital from attempting to dislodge stuck ingredients while the blender is still on.
+Some people have gone to the hospital from attempting to dislodge stuck ingredients whileit is still on.

 I suggest playing it safe and learning from other people’s mistakes when handling the blades.